0x0000dead/Irvin-curves/README.md

 - [x] Implement physics part
 - [ ] Test and fix bugs in physics part
-- [ ] Size of the text, max value in parameters, zoom area, value when cursor
+- [ ] Size of the text, max value in parameters
+- [ ] Add text destription about usage + physics part description
 ### Build and install to MSCV 2019
 This guide is expanded version of [original instruction guide.](https://qwt.sourceforge.io/qwtinstall.html)